angela1C/AppliedDBDoodle/relationalDB.md

 - with an inner join, it does not matter which table you join to which
 - only join tables on the foreign keys.

+- to get data from two tables that are not directly joined to each other, look for the foreign keys in the database.
+Then you can join tables that are not directly connected.

+- tables can be joined either way on the foreign key constraint but always join tables on the keys.

 ### LEFT JOIN
 - Returns rows from two tables when the `JOIN` condition is met
 - If the `JOIN` condition is **not** met